-For harvesting operations in protected water supply areas (PWSA) wider buffers are required and the pertinent EPG's will be followed.
+There are domestic operations scheduled to occur in protected water supply areas (PWSA) in the following operating areas: St Margaret's Bay c1702, Flat Brook/Sandy Cove c1707, Burnt Head c1711 and Bellburns c1713.
+There are wider buffers established inside these PWSA and the pertinent EPG's will be attached to any commercial or domestic permits issued for these areas.
 There will be continuous monitoring inside these areas and buffers will be flagged to ensure compliance with the guidelines.
-In addition, a Certificate of Approval under Section 10 of the Environment Act will be obtained by CBPPL before any commercial harvesting commences inside a PWSA.
+In addition, a Certificate of Approval under Section 10 of the

+Environment Act must be obtained by the Forest Service before any commercial or domestic harvesting commences inside the PWSA.